aleph-im/aleph-client/docs/content/cli.rst

 Post
 ----

-Post a message on Aleph.im.
+Post a message on Aleph Cloud.

 The content must be JSON encoded and is obtained either from a file or from a user prompt.